Top 17 Best USA-Made Gun Safes (Pistol, Rifle, Vehicle & Vault Door)

 If you are on a budget but want an American Made safe, Ironman Safes will be a great bet!
 They make some excellent safes and they keep them relatively inexpensive.
 My favorite is the Model 3000, as it keeps with the reasonable idea by keeping the price under $2000 but still offers ten gauge steel, an excellent 2-hour fire rating, and some customizations on the aesthetics end of things.

 These safes are primarily bare bones, but they make up for it in price and value to your dollar.
-If you want a showpiece, something else might be the better option, but if you wish for American-Made, high-quality security for the right price, this is what you should look at for your next safe.
+If you want a showpiece, you might want to look elsewhere, but if you wish for American-Made, high-quality security for the right price, this is what you should look at for your next safe.

 Best Pistol Safes Built in the USA